top of page

 Getting to Guatemala

-Flights to Guatemala’s La Aurora International Airport will arrive a few miles south of Guatemala City’s center, within an hour’s drive of the tourist hub of Antigua.
-There is one domestic route flying to Petén, in the northeast.
-All other public domestic travel is done by bus.
+Flights to Guatemala’s La Aurora International Airport will arrive a few miles south of Guatemala City’s center, within an hour’s drive of the tourist hub of Antigua (without traffic).
+The most common domestic route flies to Petén, in the northeast.
+Mostly all other public domestic travel is done by bus.
 Shuttles and taxis eagerly await international arrivals with direct transport to Antigua, and onwards to Lake Atitlán.

 Direct flights from the United States leave from New York, Atlanta, Miami, Fort Lauderdale, Houston, Dallas, Chicago, and Los Angeles.
 The longest routes are from NYC and LAX, with a flight time of 5 hours.
 Other direct international flights arrive mostly from other Central American countries, although there are direct flights from Madrid during certain times of the year.